 Bait and switch

-In many cases, women will accept a role in a pornographic film based on a fraudulent description of what she is signing up for.
+In many cases, women will accept a role in a pornographic film.
+This happens based on a fraudulent description of what she is signing up for.

-For example, she might be told that she is doing a soft-core, girl on girl scene.
-When she arrives on set, she discovers that she is not only expected to work with men, but that the scene will involve a sex act that is outside of her comfort zone or already established boundaries.
+For example, she might be told she is doing a soft-core, girl-on-girl scene.
+When she arrives on set, she discovers that she is not only expected to work with men but that the scene will involve a sex act that is outside of her comfort zone or already established boundaries.

 As I write this, I am doing my best not to share things that might be too triggering or explicit, so I am leaving out the details.
-But I will tell you that I have heard stories of things women I care about were required to do in porn that would cause any compassionate person to lose several nights of sleep.
+I will tell you that I have heard stories.
+These stories are about things women I care about were required to do in porn.
+These things would cause any compassionate person to lose several nights of sleep.

 Threats

-In the scenario above, when a woman does not want to comply with what is being asked of her, she is often threatened with the loss of money or representation, or told that she will be sued for the time and money she is costing them by not doing what they want.
+In the scenario above, when a woman does not want to comply, she is often threatened.
+She may lose money or representation.
+She might also be told she will be sued for the time and money she’s costing them.
 (By the way, this is coercion, and by definition, is sex trafficking.)

 Degradation